parkerp0/godzillaHunter/README.md

   w,a,s,d - manual movement just in case <br>
   k - kill, ram into whatever it is looking at<br>

+# Coordinate system
+Our coordinate system is x,y, and a heading
+ - Y is positive going forward
+ - X is positive going right
+ - The heading is between 0 (when facing forward) and 359.
+(180 is backward)
+ - The heading goes up when the robot turns clockwise (until it loops back around) We use trigonometry to use the heading to calculate the x and y of the robot It looks a little different than your usual conversion because of how the heading tracks.
+Each movement direction (forward, backward, and turning) keep track of the coordinates

 # Calibration Routine: